 Thanks, Tom Irwin!

-A Byronic figure from the West Bank scene in Minneapolis during the end of the twentieth century, John C. Van Orman made a mark reflected by the many regional artists who have covered his songs over the years.
+A Byronic figure on the West Bank scene in Minneapolis during the end of the twentieth century, John C. Van Orman made a mark reflected by the many regional artists who have covered his songs over the years.
 Boiled in Lead, Bill Hinkley and Judy Larson, Sherry Minnick and the Flash Girls are a diverse lot whose covers reflect the breadth of Van Orman’s appeal.

 His songs are often referential, alluding lyrically and musically to images, themes and motifs from traditional folk song, a realm about which he is very knowledgeable.
 The instruments with which he accompanies himself – guitar, concertina, pump organ, fiddle and hurdy-gurdy – enhance the vintage quality of the material.
 Van Orman received Minnesota Music Academy awards for his multi-instrumental prowess as well as for his songwriting skills.
-Here is a track from John’s album, “Love, Liquor, and the Lord” entitled “Western Borders”:

 In 2013, John rejoined with fellow Finnegans Wake band mates William Furry and Bill Rintz for a series of concerts in both Springfield, Illinois, and Mountain View, Arkansas.
 On November 1, 2013, the band celebrated their 40th anniversary with a performance at the Illinois State Museum.
 Happy anniversary, Finnegans Wake!!!!